Commutative exact algebras and modular tensor categories: Preliminaries

 Let $\C$ be a monoidal category.
 Given an object $X\in\C$, a \textit{lax half-braiding} on $X$ is a natural transformation $\sigma = \{ \sigma_Y: X\otimes Y\rightarrow Y \otimes X\}_{Y\in\C}$ satisfying $\sigma_{\unit} = \id_{X}$ and

 for all $Y, Z \in \C$.
 A \textit{half-braiding} is an invertible lax half-braiding.
 The (lax) \textit{Drinfeld center} \cite[\S7.13]{etingof2016tensor} is the category whose objects are pairs $(X, \sigma)$ consisting of an object $X \in \C$ and a (lax) half-braiding $\sigma$ and whose morphisms are morphisms in $\C$ that are compatible with the (lax) half-braidings.
 The Drinfeld center of $\C$, denoted by $\Z(\C)$, is a braided monoidal category.

-If $\C$ is rigid, then $\Z(\C)$ is also rigid and coincides with the lax Drinfeld center of $\C$.
+Assume that $\C$ is rigid.
+Then the lax Drinfeld center of $\C$ coincides with $\Z(\C)$.
+Indeed, any lax half-braiding $\sigma$ on $X \in \C$ is invertible with the inverse